MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 > [!IMPORTANT]
 > We recommend that you use side-by-side installations of Office as a temporary solution for user acceptance testing and piloting, not as a long-term solution for production environments.
 Plan to phase out the earlier version of Office when your production deployments begin.

-You can learn more about Click-to-Run in [Overview of Click-to-Run](https://technet.microsoft.com/library/cbc72706-c7b1-4080-bf2f-5d34aa67df11.aspx).

 ### Fix issues in high priority Office documents and solutions

 By now you have identified the high priority documents and solutions that have to be ready on day one of deployment, and users have tested them by using Office.
 In addition to bug reports from users, data in Telemetry Dashboard indicates how Word, Excel, and Microsoft Outlook perform when used with your existing Office documents and solutions.
 As you collect information about bugs and other issues, work with in-house developers and business group managers to create remediation plans.
 You'll have to decide whether to retire solutions or fix them (if they were developed in-house) and work with vendors to obtain updated versions (for third-party products).